ayolo2410/TODO-Manager/README.md

 # TODO-Manager
-This is a Todo manager made using Springwork MVC.
-The project runs on Apache server tomcat 9.0 and .
-Springwork dispatcher servlet handles the request.
-The project by default adds the JavaJRE 1.5. please remove the JRE 1.5 and instead use amazon corretto jdk 17
+Developed a Todo Manager Utilizing Spring MVC, Operating on Apache Tomcat 9.0 and Leveraging Amazon Corretto JDK 17

+Implemented the use of Spring MVC, with the Spring Dispatcher Servlet efficiently managing requests.
+Upgraded the default Java JRE 1.5 to the more current and reliable Amazon Corretto JDK 17, enhancing the overall performance and security of the application.

+This project showcases a strong understanding of industry-standard technologies and a commitment to utilizing the most up-to-date and efficient tools available.